vfurkana/CaseN26/Readme.md

 Dagger2 implementation could be simplifed.

 And tons of others.
-At the end of the day It's Android always room for deprecating new stuff.
+At the end of the day it's Android, always room for deprecating new stuff.

 #### Personal takeaways